user021902/AutoText/README.md

 Currently, the message is just hardcoded into the .js file as `MESSAGE`.
 You can edit it directly.
 It will replace `UNIQUE_CONTACT` with the contact's first word in their name.

-# Issues:

-- make it more user friendly
-- add ability for phone numbers not just contacts names
-- perhaps read message from text file
-- add more "commands" where message could be even more personalized depending on what contact it is.
-- Electron app?

 ## Troubleshooting:

 - ensure iMessage is open